allhitsugaya/tasks/README.md

-# task1
+# tasks
-Task#1 of IT-School Hillel
+Tasks of IT-School Hillel